rasoulbsd/v2ray-docker-compose/README.md

 - If you prefer using NGINX as your web server, please refer to [V2Ray Behind CDN and NGINX](docs/V2RAY_NGINX_CDN.md).
 - Some CDN services do not provide unlimited traffic with their free plans.
   Please check [CDN Free Plans](https://github.com/miladrahimi/v2ray-docker-compose/discussions/89).
-- You can skip step 10 and keep the proxy off, but this could lead to quicker server blocking.

 ### V2Ray as Relay for Outline

-The "V2Ray as Relay for Outline" configuration is stable, fast, easy to set up, and **highly recommended**.
+The "V2Ray as Relay for Outline" setup is similar to the "V2Ray Upstream and Relay Servers" configuration, but it uses Outline on the upstream server instead of V2Ray.

-It allows you to use Outline proxy tools to support the **Shadowsocks** protocol and provides the user-friendly Outline Client application for users, along with the Outline Manager app for setting up servers, creating and managing users, and tracking their traffic.
+While the overall quality is comparable, Outline has a user-friendly management tool for easier user and traffic management.

-Read more in the [Outline Bridge Server](https://github.com/miladrahimi/outline-bridge-server) repository.
+You can find this configuration in the [Outline Bridge Server](https://github.com/miladrahimi/outline-bridge-server) repository.

 ## Client Applications